Verifying...

 The mapping layer binds them together — a config file, a JSON blob, a runtime lookup, whatever fits

-Separate these three, and suddenly the same design system ports across projects.
+Separate the three layers, write them in a space that supports reasoning, and the same design system ports across projects.
 Semantics stay put.
 Physical values swap out.
 The mapping regenerates.
 What the agent actually does here is concrete and narrow: it reads the sources (Figma variables, the project's CSS custom properties), finds what doesn't line up, names the orphans, catches the drift, and produces a reviewable list.
 It doesn't decide for you.
 It assembles everything a decision needs.

 Auto-matched slots show a green check.
 Manually locked slots (where the designer has overridden the agent) carry a purple mark.
 Unmatched slots get a warning icon.
 Orphaned bindings (where the resource a slot pointed to has been deleted) get flagged.
 A designer opens this panel and in seconds knows exactly where to look.
 They don't start from zero.
 They respond to the agent's proposal — accept it, or override it.
 The override is captured as "manual lock," so the next time the agent runs, it won't undo the decision.

 The same pattern reopens an older problem: which components depend on which tokens.
-In the old setup, this knowledge lived in the engineer's head.
+In the old setup, this knowledge lived in the engineer's head, and the answer was "let me grep the codebase and get back to you."
 Now an agent can keep the component-to-token graph as a shared fact.
 A designer can ask "what breaks if I change primary?"
 An engineer can ask "what is this component assuming about text-secondary?"
 Both sides query the same source of truth.

 The third compromise worth reopening is the boundary between live and static.